 6.7.5 Attention is drawn to the employment protection clauses of the Parental Leave and Employment Protection Act 1987.

-6.8.1 The following provisions apply to special education assistants.
-They also apply to any therapist previously employed under the NZ Support Staff in Schools Composite (Doc 2646) as at 30 August 1992:
+6.8.1 The following provisions apply to any therapist previously employed under the NZ Support Staff in Schools Composite (Doc 2646) as at 30 August 1992:

-- where an employee who is eligible for parental leave of 12 months returns to duty before or at the expiration of the leave and completes a further six months service, she qualifies for a payment equivalent to 30 working days leave on pay;
+- where an employee who is the primary carer who is eligible for extended leave of 12 months returns to duty before or at the expiration of the leave and completes a further six months service, they qualify for a payment equivalent to 30 working days;

-- an employee who is absent on parental leave for less than six weeks (30 working days) will receive that proportion of the payment provided in 6.8.1 (a) which her absence represents to 30 working days; and
+- an employee who is absent on primary carer leave for less than six weeks (30 working days) will receive that proportion of the payment provided in 6.8.1 (a) which their absence represents to 30 working days; and

-- an employee who returns to work on a part-time basis qualifies for the payment provided in 6.8.1 (a) and (b) as appropriate at the end of six months service provided that she was previously employed on a full-time basis.
+- an employee who was absent on primary carer leave returns to work on a part-time basis qualifies for the payment provided in 6.8.1 (a) and (b) as appropriate at the end of six months service provided that they were previously employed on a full-time basis.